-THREE FFFS?
-They are Fact, Faith and Fiction.
+THREE FFF’S?
+They are Fact, Faith, and Fiction.

 I am that is a fact.
 I was created that is faith.
 I have evolved by a mysterious accident that is fiction.
 I am far too complicated for being the product of two amebas bumping heads.
 Even then evolutionists have to stipulate the existence of two intelligent amebas.
-Thus far and without the seed of some form of life, scientists have not been able to create a simple one-cell organism.
+Thus far, and without the seed of some form of life, scientists have not been able to create a simple one-cell organism.
 The search for a link between the animals and man has turned fiction into assumption not in existence.

 Faith begins with me and I am a fact.
-I am no fiction neither is the world, the people, the animals, the vegetation and everything else.
+I am no fiction neither is the world, the people, the animals, the vegetation, and everything else.
 With the Psalmist and his flat world, I cannot help but wonder why a suspended world in space does not collide with another planet.
 Whose handiwork was it that brought about harmony and order in the universe and put man in charge over planet earth?
-Like the Psalmist, I too need some One or some Force that is capable of bringing into being a world with me in it.
-That Being or Force has to be of super intelligence but also bigger than the entire universe.
+Like the Psalmist, I too need “Some One and Some Force” that is capable of bringing into being a world with me in it.
+That “Being and Force” has to be of super intelligence, but also bigger than the entire universe.
 And this is what surprises me daily.
-Without Heaven declaring itself, my faith by itself cannot reach that conclusion (Ps.19:1-6).
-It has taken me beyond fiction but not to the evidence that can back my faith (He.11:1).
+Without Heaven declaring itself, my faith by itself cannot reach that conclusion (Psalm 19:1-6).
+It has taken me beyond fiction, but not to the evidence that can back my faith (Hebrews 11:1).